Pizza should have "sizes", like clothes - breaking latest news - Breaking Latest News

 Pizza should come in sizes, like clothes.
 It has been a World Heritage Site since 2017, it is a magnificent social invention, the only cheap and tasty preparation capable of bringing people of all ages together in one place.
-However, it must be said that the standard portion it can turn out too big.
+It must be said, however, that the standard portion may result too big.

 The standard amount

 The base of a frozen pizza or one served in a pizzeria usually weighs around 300 grams.
-That is, we are talking about three times and pass the amount of spaghetti or bread (about 80 grams) recommended by the Italian nutritional guidelines for a two thousand calorie diet, i.e. suitable for a healthy woman who does moderate physical activity and a sedentary man.
+We are talking about three times and pass the amount of spaghetti or bread (about 80 grams) recommended by the Italian nutritional guidelines for a two thousand calorie diet, i.e. suitable for a healthy woman who does moderate physical activity and a sedentary man.

 The “weight” on the balance